Original air date: October 8, 1990

-- Cutting the Knot: When he's intercepted at the transporter pad, Data simply has the computer erect a forcefield around the pad and then uses a site-to-site transport to get to the planet below.
+- Cutting the Knot: When he's intercepted at the transporter pad, Data simply has the computer erect a forcefield around the pad and then restores site-to-site transport functionality to get to the planet below.

 - Didn't See That Coming: Soong had no idea that Lore had been reassembled and also received the recall signal.
 Invoked In-Universe by Soong regarding the Crystalline Entity.

 - Dramatic Irony: Jake and Willie parallel Lore and Data's relationship of an older brother mistreating the younger brother.
 Ultimately, though, Jake and Willie make up.Beverly: They're brothers, Data.
 Brothers forgive.